govind0229/govind0229/README.md

 - [project-two](https://github.com/govind0229/project-two) — Developer tool for automating CI checks and releases.
 (Python • GitHub Actions)
 - [project-three](https://github.com/govind0229/project-three) — Infrastructure as code for repeatable environments.
 (Terraform • AWS)

-(Replace the repo names above with your real repo names if they differ.)
+(If you want, send the exact repo links + one-line descriptions and I will replace the above placeholders with the real repos and create attractive repo cards with screenshots.)

 ---